 Today’s culture celebrates being busy.
 Hustle culture can do more than spur you to take on a side job or create a business in your spare time—it can make rest a shameful thing.
-Reducing stress isn’t a luxury, it’s necessary for long term health and well-being.
+But reducing stress isn’t a luxury—it’s necessary for your long-term health and well-being.

-There’s no secret that construction is a stressful industry.
-Feast-or-famine schedules require long hours during busy periods, and stress over the bottom line when the work is slow.
-Ever tightening timelines and even tighter margins means every day has to be maximized.
+It’s no secret that construction stress is a widespread issue.
+Feast-or-famine schedules require long hours during busy periods, with stress over the bottom line when the work is slow.
+Ever-tightening timelines and even tighter margins mean every day has to be maximized.
 And even when the schedule’s all lined up, unexpected issues are bound to arise, so putting out fires is a daily activity.

 That doesn’t mean your health has to suffer as a construction project manager.
 There are specific things you can do to help lighten each day’s load.

 We checked in with industry pros to find out what they do to manage their stress on the job, covering their best advice for dealing with stress in the construction industry.